Discerning Priestly Celibacy

 Renouncing family:

-"And everyone who has left houses, brothers, sisters, father, mother, children or lands for my name's sake will receive a hundredfold and inherit eternal life."
-(Matthew 19:29)
+'> “And everyone who has left houses or brothers or sisters or father or mother or children or lands for my name’s sake, will receive a hundredfold and will inherit eternal life.”
+(Matthew 19:29)'

 Freedom to serve:

-"Are you free from a wife?
-Do not seek to marry...
-Those who marry will have troubles in the flesh, and I would like to spare them...
-The unmarried cares about the things of the Lord, how to please the Lord.
-But the married cares about the things of the world, how to please his wife, and is divided."
-(1 Corinthians 7:27-34)
+'> “Are you free from a wife?
+Do not seek marriage...
+Those who marry will have worldly troubles, and I would spare you that...
+The unmarried man is anxious about the things of the Lord, how to please the Lord.
+But the married man is anxious about worldly things, how to please his wife, and he is divided.”
+(1 Corinthians 7:27–34)'

 Celibacy for the Kingdom:

-"Not everyone can accept this saying, but only those to whom it is given.
-Some are like eunuchs from birth; some have been made eunuchs by others; and some have made themselves eunuchs for the sake of the Kingdom of Heaven.
-Let anyone accept this who can."
-(Matthew 19:11-12)
+'> “Not all can accept this word, but only those to whom it has been given.
+Some cannot marry because they were born so; others, because others made them so; and others, because they renounced marriage for the sake of the Kingdom of Heaven.
+Let anyone accept this who can accept it.”
+(Matthew 19:11–12)'

-The emphasis is on the special character of celibacy: not every man is suited for it, but it is a vocation that gives glory to the 'Kingdom of God.'
+The emphasis is on the special character of celibacy: not all men are suited for it, but it is a vocation that gives glory to the “Kingdom of God.”

 Frequently asked questions about celibacy

-Is dating allowed while in the seminary?
-The seminary is like the engagement period for a couple: you do not date others if you wish to build a true relationship with the chosen person.
-Likewise, to truly prepare and discern the call to the priesthood in the seminary, one should not go on dates.
+Is it permitted to date while in the seminary?
+The seminary is like the engagement period for a couple: one does not date others if one wishes to build a true relationship with the chosen person.
+Likewise, to truly prepare and discern the call to the priesthood in the seminary, one should not date.

-It seems unnatural to me to live my whole life without sex.
+It seems unnatural to me to live a whole life without sex.
 Most men and women are naturally called to marriage.
-Therefore, living a chaste and celibate life goes beyond the ordinary; it is, indeed, a supernatural call from God to live a radical love for the Church.
+That is why living a chaste and celibate life goes beyond the ordinary; it is, in fact, a supernatural call from God to live a radical love for the Church.
 Yes, it is a sacrifice, but the rewards are great.
 Throughout the centuries, many saints, religious, monks, nuns, and priests have lived very full and happy lives.

 Why can’t priests marry?

-"I am very impatient with some of the pragmatic arguments in favor of celibacy—that it frees time and allows focus on other things.
-I prefer to see celibacy as an irrational, overflowing, poetic, and symbolic expression of the enamored soul." — Fr.
-Robert Barron
+'> “I am very impatient with some of the pragmatic arguments in favor of celibacy—that it frees up time and allows one to focus on other things.
+I prefer to see celibacy as an irrational, overflowing, poetic and symbolic expression of the soul in love.” — Fr.
+Robert Barron'

-Priests of the Latin Rite renounce their natural right to marriage "for the Kingdom of Heaven," as Jesus taught his disciples (Mt 19:12).
-It is a gift from God that opens a man's heart to embrace all the children of God in a profound way.
-His healthy and holy inclination toward marriage and family is transformed into a supernatural fatherhood, which makes his ministry—if faithful—extraordinarily fruitful.
+Priests of the Latin Rite renounce their natural right to marriage “for the sake of the Kingdom of Heaven,” as Jesus taught his disciples (Mt 19:12).
+It is a gift from God that opens a man’s heart to embrace all of God’s children in a profound way.
+His healthy and holy inclination toward marriage and family is transformed into a supernatural fatherhood, which makes his ministry—if he is faithful—extraordinarily fruitful.

 Other spiritual realities that celibacy signifies

 - Celibacy marks the priest as a man consecrated to the service of Christ and the Church.
-It shows, concretely, that he is not simply someone who performs functions or holds an office, but that he has been transformed in his being by the sacrament of Orders.
+It shows, in a concrete way, that he is not simply someone who performs functions or holds an office, but that he has been transformed in his being by the sacrament of Holy Orders.

-- Celibacy configures the priest more closely to Christ, the great High Priest, who renounced earthly marriage for the Kingdom and to unite more perfectly with his heavenly Bride, the Church.
+- Celibacy configures the priest more closely to Christ, the great High Priest, who renounced earthly marriage for the Kingdom and to be more perfectly united to his heavenly Bride, the Church.

-- It is fitting that the priest who offers this same Jesus in sacrifice to the Father, manifests in his own person (though imperfectly) the purity and holiness of the immaculate Victim.
+- It is fitting that the priest who offers this same Jesus in sacrifice to the Father should manifest in his own person (though imperfectly) the purity and holiness of the immaculate Victim.

 - Celibacy reminds us of heaven, pointing to the coming of the Kingdom, when marriage will no longer exist.